 Updated: 23rd September 2019

 Tried and tested on stages of the world’s most prestigious races, the Reacto is Merida’s aero road bike.
 Faster, lighter and comfier, the Merida Reacto range of bikes that we review here has been completely redesigned for 2018.
-Lighter and more aerodynamically efficient, the new Reacto is 8w more efficient than last years bikes.
+Lighter and more aerodynamically efficient, the new Reacto is 8 watts more efficient than last years bikes.

 We also see the introduction of disc equipped models for the first time.
 These are also incredibly efficient and are only very slightly less slippery that the calliper brake models.
-The new Reacto is also more comfortable, for an aero race bike, making it easier to rack up the miles.
-Merida claim that the new Reacto is 8W more efficient than the previous models.
+With these changes the revised Reacto is also more comfortable, for an aero race bike, making it easier to rack up the miles.

 The bikes in the Reacto range feature two different geometries; the pure race CF4, and the slightly more relaxed CF2.
 At the top of the range the 9000-E, 10K-E and the 8000-E get the CF4 geometry.
 This is the same that has been ridden to victory by pro riders like Vincenzo Nibali.
 The handling of these bikes is very quick which is great for pro riders, but mere mortals may find the handling unsettling.
 For this reason, Merida offer the rest of the Reacto range with the more relaxed CF2 geometry.
 With more stable handling, every day riders will find much these bikes much easier to live with.